library(tidyverse)

 library(broom)

-df <- read_csv("https://raw.githubusercontent.com/yesols/aou-workshop/refs/heads/main/data/final_dataset.csv")
+df <- read_csv("https://raw.githubusercontent.com/yesols/aou-workshop/refs/heads/main/data/final_dataset2.csv")

-head(df)Statistical Analysis
+head(df)Statistical Analysis and JupyterLab Tips

 1 Learning Objectives